Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 The Zen’s LeverLock adjustment system provides fast and easy adjustability, excellent security when locked in place, and 16 inches of adjustability from 70 to 86 inches in total length.
 We also like that it allows infinite adjustment increments within that range.
 Some other designs — like the Aqua Bound models below — only allow length adjustments in 2-inch increments.
 With the LeverLock, simply open the lever, slide the handle to adjust the length, and close the lever to securely lock everything in place.

 While other brands also employ the LeverLock adjustment system — like Kialoa on the Pipes II and Makai models – we also prefer the Zen’s versatile blade design.
-At 95 square inches in surface area with 10 degrees offset, the stiff fiberglass blade has a tall and narrow shape and a rectangular bottom edge to improve paddling efficiency, and a slight dihedral face to make paddle strokers smoother and less “fluttery.”
-Some other paddles have wider blades with a flatter blade face that help increase overall power, but the Zen’s design is more well-rounded for a wider range of paddlers and paddling conditions.
+At 95 square inches in surface area with 10 degrees offset, the stiff fiberglass blade has a tall and narrow shape, a rectangular bottom edge to improve paddling efficiency, and a slight dihedral face to make paddle strokes smoother and less “fluttery.”
+Some other paddles have wider blades with a flatter face that helps increase overall power, but the Zen’s design is more well-rounded for a wider range of paddlers and paddling conditions.

 CHECK PRICE ON REI